What Is Wart Removal? Effective Remedies to Get Rid of Warts

 What Causes Skin Warts?

 Skin warts are primarily caused by the human papillomavirus (HPV), which infects the top layer of your skin, usually through cuts or scrapes.
 As the virus proliferates, it leads to the rapid growth of cells on the outer skin layer, forming the typical wart.
-While generally important, it’s vital to determine if a wart signifies a deeper health issue.
+While generally benign, it’s still wise to evaluate persistent, painful, or atypical lesions—especially if you’re also dealing with hyperpigmentation or post-inflammatory skin changes.

 Understanding the Wart Virus: HPV